NewSee how

 Apple Pay positions itself competitively in the Payment Processing market, offering features at price points that challenge established players.

-If Apple Pay doesn't seem like the right fit, there are several alternatives worth considering in the Payment Processing space.
+If Apple Pay does not seem like the right fit, there are several alternatives worth considering in the Payment Processing space.

 Top Apple Pay Alternatives in Payment Processing